Pop Archives

 #17 UK #1 Netherlands #48 Perth

-This is veteran Dutch rocker and producer Peter Koelewijn, using the alias 'Gompie', a Dutch expression something like 'Gosh!'
+Single on Epic-Habana with veteran Dutch deejay and producer Peter Koelewijn using the alias Gompie, a Dutch expression something like ‘Gosh!’

-The idea came from a discotheque where patrons would shout this response, much in the way that Australian audiences traditionally chant a scurrilous answer to The Angels' Am I Ever Gonna See Your Face Again?
+Gompie was the name of a Dutch club where patrons would shout this response after the word Alice, much in the way that Australian audiences traditionally chant a scurrilous answer to The Angels’ Am I Ever Gonna See Your Face Again?

 Thanks to Kees van der Hoeven for interpretation on this and following entries.